LucasBarbosaRocha/lucasbarbosarocha.github.io/_posts/2024-02-15-The-De-Bruijn-Graph-Sequence-Mapping-Problem-with-Changes-in-the-Graph.md

 tags: [BioRxiv, Bionfirmatics, Doctorate degree]
 style: border
 color: dark
-description: This project is about my second publication of my doctorate degree.
+description: This project is about the preprint of my second publication of my doctorate degree.
 ---

 # The De Bruijn Graph Sequence  Mapping Problem with Changes in the Graph